mastanca/webtask-workshop/README.md

 };
 ```

-You can test the task locally.
+You can run the task locally.

 ```bash
 wt serve wt2.js